shaimaasultan/Advanced-Log-Viewer/README.md

 3. Select a folder and start analyzing!

-🧠 Built With Copilot
-This project was created with the help of Microsoft Copilot, blending modular design with forensic-grade precision.
+🧠This project was created with the help of Microsoft Copilot, blending modular design with forensic-grade precision.

 📄 License
 This project is licensed under the MIT License.